elv-nickB/ml-livestream-workflow/README.md

 # ml-livestream-workflow

-Scripts for NAB to do progressive tagging and live2vod
+Scripts for NAB to do progressive tagging with live2vod and continual indexing

 ## Setup
 ```